rehypejs/rehype-sanitize/readme.md

 ### Example: syntax highlighting

-Highlighting, for example with [`rehype-highlight`][rehype-highlight], can be solved similar to how math is solved (see previous example):
+Highlighting, for example with [`rehype-highlight`][rehype-highlight], can be solved similar to how math is solved (see previous example).
+That is, use `rehype-sanitize` and allow the classes needed for highlighting, and highlight afterwards:

 ```js
 import {unified} from 'unified'